 Central Oregon’s backcountry holds features found nowhere else: junipers that are among the oldest trees in Oregon, Native American rock art and artifacts that tell the history of this region, and some of the last wild habitat for animals like golden eagles and steelhead.
 These irreplaceable treasures need and deserve protection.

 Our Favorite Places in the Central Oregon Backcountry

 Working for the Central Oregon Backcountry

 A growing population and an influx of visitors are presenting new challenges to our lands.
-ONDA works to protect places like Whychus-Deschutes for the future by engaging the community and encouraging people to speak up for the places they love.
+ONDA works to protect places like Whychus Creek and the South Fork Crooked River by engaging the community and encouraging people to speak up for the places they love.